Overlord (2007 video game): Plot

 The Overlord turns to the Dwarven Golden Hills and their leader Goldo Golderson, who has become greedy for gold.
 Here the remaining enslaved Elves claim the last of their women are being held in the Royal Halls of the Dwarven Keep.
 Meanwhile, at the Dwarf construction site, Gnarl recommends that the Overlord stash a few minions inside the Elf sacred statue and allow Jewel to take it in order to follow her to her homeland, the Ruborian Desert.
 Back at the Royal Halls, where Goldo is defeated, the Overlord can either take his stash of gold or free the remaining Elf women before the halls collapse.
 The Ruborian desert is found and Jewel is captured and interrogated.
 An enraged Kahn the Warrior, protective of Jewel, strikes back and the Overlord now has to save Spree and Heaven's Peak from his wrath.

 Back at the tower the minions submit to the previous Overlord who has secretly possessed the Wizard, originally father to Rose and Velvet, and who lays claim to his previous title.
 The old Overlord tells the current one that he was originally the eighth hero who came to slay him, yet fell from a great height and was left for dead by his companions while they looted the Tower.
 The Old Overlord put him in the sarcophagus to heal his wounds in order to use him to defeat the other heroes.
 The Overlord battles the old Overlord, during which the old Overlord brags of being responsible for the corruption of the heroes.
 Upon the old Overlord's death, the Overlord reclaims his tower and minions.
 Depending on the Overlord's corruption and choices throughout, the ending will show 4 of 8 different ending cutscenes where either the Overlord is met with bliss and praise or he pillages and scorches the land and tortures the inhabitants.
-Regardless of the player's unique ending, the Jester is shown performing some sort of ritual, with Gnarl narrating "Evil will always find a way", opening up the events for Raising Hell.
+Regardless of the player's unique ending, the Jester is shown performing some sort of ritual, with Gnarl narrating "Evil will always find a way".